-- Number of days alive without delirium or coma in the ICU - Number of patients with one or more adverse reactions and/or the total number of adverse reactions to haloperidol compared with placebo. - Number of patients needing one or more doses of escape medicine and or the dosages of escape medicine per patient in the haloperidol group compared with the placebo group - Number of days alive without mechanical ventilation in the 90-day trial period - One-year mortality after inclusion - Measurement of cognitive function one year after inclusion on selected trial sites. - A health economic analysis will be performed.
+- Number of days alive without delirium or coma in the ICU - Number of patients with one or more adverse reactions and/or the total number of adverse reactions to haloperidol compared with placebo. - Number of patients needing one or more doses of escape medicines and number of days with escape medicines per patient - Number of days alive without mechanical ventilation in the 90-day trial period - One-year mortality after inclusion - Measurement of cognitive function at inclusion and 1-year after inclusion at selected trial sites. - A health economic analysis will be performed.
 The analytic details will be based on the result of the trial and specified (cost-effectiveness vs. cost-minimisation analyses).
 Outcomes will be one-year mortality and Quality adjusted Life Years (QALYs).
 The latter will be conducted on the basis of EQ-5D-5L.
 The inclusion of QALYs generates a cost-utility analysis.